This post was originally published in January 2024. It was updated with new photos and instructions in October 2024.

 How to Make Gluten-Free Meatballs

-- In a small bowl, add the eggs and whisk slightly.
+- Make panade.
+In a small bowl, add the eggs and whisk slightly.
 Add the rest of the ingredients for the panade.
 Mix together and ensure the bread is fully coated.
 Let sit for 10 minutes.

 Crumble the Meats Together